kylemswan/CHIP8/README.md

 - A stack allowing for up to 16 levels of nested procedures.
 - A delay timer and a sound timer.

-See the Resources section for more information about the CHIP8.

 ## Examples

 Playing `BREAKOUT` on the CHIP8: